 8. Find an image that has a relaxing feel to it.
 Write a poem remembering to give attribution correctly.

-Make sure you are ready for our game in a week or so.
+Make sure you are ready for our game next week.
 To take part in this game, all classes and students will need the following:

 a user avatar if possible